Jay042003/SLR_STATIC/readme.md

 1. **Training the Classifier**:

    - Train the SVM classifier using the provided dataset or your own dataset.
-   - Use `model.py` script to train the classifier.
+   - Use `model.ipynb` script to train the classifier.

 2. **Deployment on Raspberry Pi**: